 Applicants who have taken a higher degree at a UK university are normally exempt from the English language requirements.
 Applicants who do not meet the English language proficiency requirement will normally be asked to complete an English Language course.

 To apply for a PhD please submit a research proposal (between 1,000 and a maximum of 2,000 words) which addresses the following points:

 - Provisional title

-- The topic or area to be investigated (the subject or field that you are going to investigate)
+- The topic or the subject that you are going to investigate.

-- The problem or hypothesis to be tested (the research questions or problem you want to address, the research objectives)
+- The research questions or problem you want to address, including clear research objectives.

 - The relationship of the proposed research to the published literature and to current research in the field (how your project relates to other work)

 - The methods and techniques to be used in the research (how you propose to go about the research)

 - A provisional timetable for the project, indicating anticipated activities.

 - Details of your previous work in the proposed field, or relationship to prior experience or study